 In 2021, cash dividend amounting to P40.1 million was declared to NCI and was paid in full in the same year.
-There was no dividend declaration in 2020.

 Management determined that the difference between the respective equity ownership of minority stockholders over the equity of the aforementioned subsidiaries and the amount of NCI recognized in the consolidated statements of financial position is not material to the consolidated financial statements.